CPRC: Certified Public Relations Counselor

 Once your application and exam fees have been accepted, you will receive The CPRC Preparation Guide with more information about the exam, tips and sample questions.
 Your chapter Credentialing Chair will also begin working with you on readiness and scheduling.

-When candidates are contemplating pursuing the CPRC, they need to consider where they are in their career and what role they play within their organization or when working with clients.
+When you are thinking about pursuing the CPRC, you need to consider where you are in your career and what role you play within your organization or when working with clients.
 The CPRC exam assesses the knowledge, skills and abilities employed when serving as a public relations counselor.
+The link below will help you determine if you are ready to sit for the CPRC exam.

-Most FPRA chapters have a Credentialing Chair that can provide additional information, and the FPRA VP of Credentialing is also available to speak with candidates.
-If you have questions about the exam or the credentialing process, you can also contact the FPRA State Office.
-Any of us are happy to help you plan your credentialing journey and set a success path to becoming a Certified Public Relations Counselor.
+Most FPRA chapters have a Credentialing Chair that can provide additional information, and the FPRA VP of Credentialing Kevin Christian, APR, CPRC, is also available to speak with candidates about the exam or the credentialing process.
+You can also contact the FPRA State Office.
+We look forward to helping you plan your credentialing journey and set a success path to becoming a Certified Public Relations Counselor.